Zero for Conduct: Rediscovery

 Like all of Vigo's work, Zero for Conduct first began to be rediscovered in about 1945 when a revival screening of his films was organized.
 Since then, its reputation has grown and it has influenced such films as François Truffaut's The 400 Blows (1959) and Lindsay Anderson's if....
 (1968).
 Truffaut praised the film and said that "in one sense Zero de Conduite represents something more rare than L'Atalante because the masterpieces consecrated to childhood in literature or cinema can be counted on the fingers of one hand.
 They move us doubly since the esthetic emotion is compounded by a biographical, personal and intimate emotion ...
 They bring us back to our short pants, to school, to the blackboard, to vacations, to our beginnings in life."

 Style and themes

 Vigo's biographer Paulo Emílio Salles Gomes has discussed Vigo's "extreme sensitivity to anything concerning a child's vulnerability in the adult world" and his "respect for children and their feelings."

 Gomes also compared the boarding school in the film to a microcosm of the world, stating that "the division to the children and adults inside the school corresponds to the division of society into classes outside: a strong minority imposing its will on a weak majority."

+Hodson shows how Vigo's film aligns "surrealist poetry" with "anarchist pedagogy," offering the audience a special kind of experience which he call a "magical transformation of mundane space" This is attributed to his lack of experience in filmmaking that opened up a space of creative freedom for his directing.
+Difficulties recording the dialogue forced Vigo to ignore the conventions of building the film's narrative; instead the apparent disorganization of the shots reflects Vigo's penchant for anarchism in the integration of his personal experience in a boarding school.

 Awards

-The 2011 Parajanov-Vartanov Institute Award posthumously honored Jean Vigo's Zero for Conduct and was presented to his daughter and French film critic Luce Vigo by the actor Jon Voight.
+The 2011 Parajanov-Vartanov Institute Award posthumously honoured Jean Vigo's Zero for Conduct and was presented to his daughter and French film critic Luce Vigo by the actor Jon Voight.
 Martin Scorsese wrote a letter for the occasion, with praise for Vigo, Sergei Parajanov and Mikhail Vartanov, all of whom struggled with heavy censorship.